milankragujevic/beatzklaud/README.md

 # beatzklaud
-A Desktop SoundCloud client for Windows and Linux
+A cloud music player for Windows and Linux